Freddie Freeman Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.41 team ERA that ranks 20th among all league pitching staffs.
+- The Phillies have a 4.40 team ERA that ranks 20th across all MLB pitching staffs.

-- The Phillies allow the eighth-fewest home runs in baseball (63 total, one per game).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (65 total, one per game).

-- In his most recent time out on Sunday, the lefty threw seven innings against the Washington Nationals, giving up one earned run while surrendering eight hits.
+- In his most recent time out on Monday against the Detroit Tigers, the right-hander went seven innings, giving up no earned runs while surrendering one hit.

-- In five games this season, the 27-year-old has amassed an ERA of 5.47, with 7.3 strikeouts per nine innings.
-Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.